 To minimize stress, you need to know from the very beginning how you are going to pay for your college education.
-Taking out a good loan is only one of many steps.
+Taking out a good loan is only one of many steps to getting financial aid.

-Whether you’re a parent or a debt-averse student, follow these tips on how to pay for college — the smart way.
+Whether you’re a parent or a debt-averse student, follow these tips on paying for college — the smart way.

 Fill Out the FAFSA ASAP

 FAFSA, or the Free Application for Federal Student Aid, is sometimes awarded to the first students to complete the form, depending on the school.

 Through FAFSA, students are awarded grants, work-study jobs, loans, and state-based financial aid — all the things that make going to college possible.

 Again, the sooner you complete the form, the better.
 This is the first step towards paying for college, so fill it out completely and as early as you can.

 Most high school students assume that scholarships are for the golden elite and that no scholarship committee would ever consider them to be a beneficiary.
 This simply isn’t the case.
 In fact, most scholarships have nothing to do with academic or athletic achievement and are attainable by regular, average students.